lavantien/llm_tournament/readme.md

   - use_mmap,
   - flash attention,
   - rolling window overflow policy,
-  - 0.1 temp for programming and translating, 0.5 for general, 0.9 for creative tasks.
+  - 0.1 temp for programming and translating, 0.5 for general and agi probing, 0.9 for creative tasks.
   - default everything else.

 ```json